studiostarum/tumblehead/docs/webflow-plyr-cms-integration.md

 ### Common Issues and Solutions

-1. **Videos not showing:**
+1. **Videos not showing in preview mode:**
    - Check if the URL in your CMS is correct and directly points to a video file
    - Verify the video URL is accessible and doesn't require authentication
    - Make sure data attributes are correctly set
    - Check browser console for errors

-2. **Plyr controls not appearing:**
+2. **Preview auto-play not working:**
+   - Auto-play is often blocked by browsers, especially on mobile
+   - Videos must be muted to auto-play (our implementation handles this)
+   - Try adding a poster image as a fallback when auto-play is blocked

+3. **Lightbox not expanding properly:**
+   - Check that your HTML structure matches the required structure
-   - Check that both Plyr CSS and JS are loading correctly
+   - Ensure the video-container and video-inner classes are correctly applied
-   - Verify your custom script is loading (check console)
+   - Verify that no CSS from your theme is conflicting with the lightbox styles
-   - Look for JavaScript errors in browser console

-3. **Videos load but don't play:**
+4. **Videos load but don't play:**
    - Some hosts block cross-origin video playback - ensure videos have proper CORS headers
    - Try adding `crossorigin="anonymous"` to your video tag
    - For autoplay, note that browsers restrict this without user interaction
    - Mobile devices may restrict autoplay regardless of settings

-4. **Issues with CMS filtering or pagination:**
+5. **Issues with CMS filtering or pagination:**
    - Check if the Finsweet attributes are correctly configured
    - Ensure the page has fully loaded before using filters
    - Try increasing the initialization delay in the script (current value: 500ms)